Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class18/README.md

   labs(x = "Pairwise SNV distance", y = "Count", fill = "") +
   xlim(-1,51)

-#Plot intra versus inter facility dists over time
+#Plot intra versus inter facility dists over time and notice:
+#1) How the maximum of the distribution gets larger as time goes on (i.e. evolution is occuring)
+#2) The amount of transmission we are observing increases over time as evidenced by the larger spikes in small SNVS
+#3) In the last survey we detect more evidence of inter-facility transmission as evidenced by small inter-facility pairs, indicating increasing regional spread
 surveys <- structure(st147_meta_data_subset$survey, names = st147_meta_data_subset$gID) #get surveys named by isolates

 pair_types %>%